 These protocols are intended to be consistent with all legal requirements applicable to the conduct of City affairs.
-In the instance of any conflict with state or federal law, or with the Calabasas Municipal Code, such state, federal or municipal law requirements will control.
-In addition, official City meetings are generally conducted pursuant to the most current Roberts Rules of Order.
+In the instance of any conflict with State or federal law, or with the Calabasas Municipal Code, such State, federal or municipal law requirements will control.
+In addition, official City meetings are generally conducted pursuant to Roberts Rules of Order.

-It is expected that the City Council will review these protocols and Roberts Rules of Order periodically, in order to consider appropriate additions, deletions, and/or amendments.
+It is expected that the City Council will renew these protocols periodically, in order to consider appropriate additions, deletions, and/or amendments.